 If you don't have a will, write one as soon as possible.
-If you have a will already, check it to make sure it still reflects your wishes.
+If you have a will already, check to make sure it's up to date and still reflects your wishes.

-Knowing your estate will go to the people and causes you intended can be very reassuring.
-Having a will also saves loved ones a lot of worry down the line.
+Knowing your estate, which includes your money, property and possessions, will go to the people and causes you intended can be very reassuring.
+Having a will can also save loved ones a lot of worry in the future.

-Lasting Powers of Attorney
+Lasting powers of attorney

-You may want to set up a Lasting Power of Attorney (LPA).
+You may want to set up a lasting power of attorney (LPA).
 This lets you appoint someone you trust as an 'attorney' to make decisions on your behalf, if the time comes when you no longer have mental capacity to make them yourself.

-When we talk about 'mental capacity', we mean someone's ability to make and understand the consequences of their decisions.
+When we talk about mental capacity, we mean someone's ability to make and understand the consequences of their decisions.